SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/components_hierarchy.rst

      }
    }

-If you want to keep a pruned signals into the generated RTL for debug reasons, you can use the ``keep`` function of that signal :
+If you want to keep a pruned signal into the generated RTL for debug reasons, you can use the ``keep`` function of that signal:

 .. code-block:: scala